FollowTheProcess/pymechtest/README.md

 tens.summarise()
 ```

+You'll see more about these methods in the docs later...

 The key features are:

 * **Intuitive**: The API is very intuitive, with descriptive methods like `plot_curves` and `summarise`